Research

 Firm downsizing, public policy, and the age structure of employment adjustments (with Hans-Martin von Gaudecker); current stage: revised version in preparation

-Selected Work in More or Less Progress (includes some stagnant/ *temporarily* abandoned projects)
+Selected Work in More or Less Progress (includes also titles for some *temporarily* stagnant projects)

 Published Books, Monographs, and Research Reviews